seehiong/banana-levelup/README.md

 - `npm run setup`: Installs dependencies and generates base character images.
 - `npm run setup-basechar`: Generates only the base character images (useful if you've already installed dependencies).
 - `npm run setup-rotations`: Generates 360° rotational views for characters.

+## 📜 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.